GoogleChrome/workbox/docs/recipes/rollup.md

 // The promise chain can be summarized as:
 //   manifest generation -> rollup configuration -> write bundle to disk swBuild.generateFileManifest({
- // The dest: option should match the path for manifest.js you provide in your
+ // The swDest: option should match the path for manifest.js you provide in your
  // unbundled service worker file.
- dest: '/tmp/manifest.js',
+ swDest: '/tmp/manifest.js',
  // Configure patterns to match the files your want the SW to manage.
  // See https://github.com/isaacs/node-glob##glob-primer
  staticFileGlobs: [
    `./${BUILD_DIR}/{css,images,js}/**/*`,
    `./${BUILD_DIR}/index.html`,
  ],
- rootDirectory: BUILD_DIR,
+ globDirectory: BUILD_DIR,
  format: 'es',
 }).then(() => rollup({
  // This should point to your unbundled service worker code.